department-of-veterans-affairs/vets-website/content/pages/health-care/schedule-an-appointment.md

 VA now offers online scheduling for some appointments and facilities.
 We hope to expand the number of VA facilities and types of appointments in the future.

-If you have VA health care benefits, you can schedule a VA primary care appointment online if all of the below are true for you.
+If you have VA health care benefits, you can schedule a VA primary care appointment online if all of the requirements below are true for you.

 **To schedule online, all of these must be true:**